washingtonyachtclub/documents/WYC_By-Laws.md

 Chief ratings do not expire.

 ### Officers
-The Commodore, Vice Commodore, and Rear Commodore shall automatically become Chiefs upon election if they possess a skipper and whaler rating.
+Officers (Commodore, Vice Commodore, Rear Commodore) shall automatically become Chiefs upon election if they possess a skipper and whaler rating.
 They shall be expected to fulfill this requirement as soon as possible and will not have the rights and duties of a Chief until they do so.

 ## Designated Chief